Skip to content

 Strategy

-• Path of least resistance: Make it faster to work in a clean, reproducible way than it is to work in an ad-hoc, disorganized way.
+• Path of least resistance: Make it faster to work in a clean, automated, reproducible way than it is to work in an ad-hoc, disorganized way.

 • Intuitive tooling: Simplify the "hard parts" of modern scientific computing: caching, version control, and environment management.
+Instead of telling scientists to adapt software development tools for their science, build the tools that do the adaptation.

 • Bridging the gap: Create a natural transition from interactive discovery (notebooks/shells) to automated batch pipelines.